 The Company evaluates whether or not we should capitalize the costs of fulfilling a contract.
 Such costs would be capitalized when they are not within the scope of other standards and: (1) are directly related to a contract; (2) generate or enhance resources that will be used to satisfy performance obligations; and (3) are expected to be recovered.
-As of March 31, 2022 and 2021, there was approximately \$0.6 million and \$3.2 million, respectively, of contract fulfillment costs which are presented in the accompanying consolidated balance sheets as prepaid and other current assets.
-These costs primarily relate to the satisfaction of performance obligations related to the set up of SaaS platforms.
+As of March 31, 2023 and 2022, there was approximately \$0.5 million and \$0.6 million, respectively, of contract fulfillment costs which are presented in the accompanying balance sheets as prepaid and other current assets.
+These costs primarily relate to the satisfaction of performance obligations related to the set-up of SaaS platforms.
 These costs are amortized on a straight-line basis over the estimated useful life of the SaaS platform.

-Due to delays in the completion of a software development contract with a customer, the Company recorded an estimated loss on the contract.
-During the twelve months ended March 31, 2022, the Company has recorded approximately \$3.4 million, charged to cost of sales, of which approximately \$0.9 million related to previously capitalized software development costs and the remainder reduced the balance of the related contract fulfillment costs.
+A contract loss is recorded if the expected costs of fulfilling the contract exceeds the expected consideration from the customer.
+During the twelve months ended March 31, 2022, due to delays in the completion of a software development contract with a customer, the Company recorded an estimated loss on the contract of approximately \$3.4 million, charged to cost of sales, of which approximately \$0.9 million related to previously capitalized software development costs and the remainder reduced the balance of the related contract fulfillment costs.
+The terms of the contract have since been amended to a time and materials structure, and no further additional contract losses are expected for this contract.
+During the twelve months ended March 31, 2023, no amounts were recorded for contract losses.
 The estimates and assumptions used in these assessments were based upon management's judgment and may be subject to change as new events occur and additional information is obtained.
-In particular, there remains uncertainty with regards to the additional costs required to fulfill the Company's obligations with regards to the contract.
-If the future estimated costs to fulfill this contract exceed current estimates, the Company's financial condition, cash flows, and results of operations may be materially impacted.
+If the future estimated costs to fulfill a contract exceed the expected consideration from the customer, the Company's financial condition, cash flows, and results of operations may be materially impacted.